OREAD Top Page Photos 2011

 Akira Matsuo reading the poetry and prose of his own writing at the Oread open mike

-about the Japanese counter-culture movement in late sixties and early seventies,
+about the Japanese counter-culture movement in late sixties and early seventies, citing

-the places and people he encountered during that exciting period in Nagano
+the places and people he encountered during that exciting period in Nagano Prefecture

 and Tokyo.
 Photo by miura, November 5, 2011.